Just Hanging On

 Our trip in 2007 was special and I had no expectations that we would ever travel together again.
 But last year Ashley and her husband, Bryan, joined me and were my inspiration knowing that they were waiting at the top of the mountain for me.
 And waiting.
 And waiting.
 And waiting…

-I arranged with a friend to go with me but a last minute family visit derailed those plans.
-So I left yesterday by myself.
+I arranged with a friend, Dave, to go with me but he had a last-minute family visit that derailed those plans.
+So I departed yesterday by myself.

 There were rain clouds in Connecticut and there was rain in the Mount Washington Valley.
 I decided to take a relaxing route to the valley.
 The quickest way was up the coast outside of Boston, but I went up I-87 into Vermont.
 The Welcome Center/Rest Area is unique.
 It is a new barn made to look like an old barn.

 I spent more than 30 minutes walking around and even found a connection to WiFi.
-Just the fact that one is on the Interstate probably means we’re in a hurry but this was a day to relax and smell, or at least, photograph, the flowers.
+Just the fact that one is on the Interstate and not on country roads probably means we’re in a hurry but this was a day to relax and smell, or at least, photograph, the flowers.

-I traveled the two lane roads across New Hampshire.
-At one point, just outside of Keene, NH, I entered “Dick’s Sporting Goods” into my GPS and was surprised there was one just six miles ahead.
+I traveled the two-lane roads across New Hampshire.
+At one point, just outside of Keene, NH, I entered “Dick’s Sporting Goods” into my GPS and was surprised there was one only six miles ahead.
 I stopped and shopped.
 I bought three Livestrong shirts which were no longer on the Livestrong website.

 I stopped in Meredith, NH, to admire beautiful Lake Winnipesaukee.
 Apparently, it even doubles as an airport.

-I arrived North Conway, two hours later than the Garmin-predicted 4.5 hours.
-I unpacked and waited until the rains passed.
+I arrived in North Conway two hours later than the Garmin-predicted 4.5 hours.
+I unpacked and waited until the rains passed thru.

 The 65-mile ride was out but I wanted to try my hand at Hurricane Mountain Road.
 HMR is a nasty two-mile climb which the sign warns of a 15% grade.
 That’s the highest percent grade I have ever seen on a road sign.

-I have some history with HMR.
+I have some history with Hurricane Mountain Road.
 Disappointed in 2007 when Newton’s Revenge was canceled, Ashley and I went to the Weather Discovery Center in North Conway.
-We met a wonderful older woman who asked me if I had been up Hurricane Mountain Road.
+We met a wonderful older woman who asked me if I had climbed Hurricane Mountain Road.
 Professing my ignorance, she told me of this ride all the locals do.
 She said if I can get over that I can get up Mount Washington.

-I jumped on the bike and went out to HMR.
-At the bottom I saw the signs warning of the steep road ahead.
+I jumped on the bike and went out to Hurricane Mountain Road.
+At the bottom, I saw the signs warning of the steep road ahead.
 No RVs or large trucks allowed.
 One hundred feet later is an entrance gate closed in the winter.

 The road starts steep and gets steeper.
 Two years ago I got about two-thirds of the way up and had to pull over to catch my breath.
-After a couple of minutes I was able to get back on the bike and finish the ride to the top.
-Only then did I realize I had a 25 tooth rear gear and not 27.
+After a couple of minutes, I was able to get back on the bike and finish the ride to the top.
+Only then did I realize I had a 25-tooth rear gear and not a 27.

-Having made the change to 27 last year, I excitedly went on Thursday to HMR to test myself with the new “easier” setup.
+Having made the change to the 27 last year, I excitedly went on Thursday to Hurricane Mountain Road to test myself with the new “easier” setup.
 And I made it to exactly the same place before I had to bail out.
 This was not good.
 Friday morning I went back and rode as slow as I could in the easiest gear.
 This time I made it up.

-And so in 2009 I have a new gear setup.
-Unable to put in the long ride I went for HMR one more time.
+And so in 2009, I have a new gear setup.
+Unable to put in a long ride I went for Hurricane Mountain Road one more time.
 It was hard.
 But I never thought about stopping along the way.
 I did think about how my back hurt.
 Standing “out of the saddle” on a 6% grade is sort of cool.
 Standing on a 15% grade hurts the lower back.
 Now it’s coming back to me.

 Normally my reward for reaching the top is descending.
 There is a plateau of no more than 100 yards.
 My choice was to return down the 15% two-mile grade with switchbacks or the less technical but even steeper 17% descent on the other side.
 I guess, that is the steepest grade I have seen on a sign.